True-VFX/TrueVAULT-Documentation/docs/guides/import-assets.md

     1. Select the target objects in Blender.
     2. Click `Import` on the material asset.
-    3. A material is created (or updated) and assigned to the selected objects.
+    3. Hover a mesh and click to apply directly to that object; otherwise the material is assigned to the currently selected objects.
     4. Texture nodes are filled where files exist; missing maps are muted.

     !!! tip "Material slot behavior"